Clay County, Texas: Politics

 Clay County is represented in the Texas House of Representatives by Republican James Frank, a businessman from Wichita Falls.

 Prior to 1996, Clay County was strongly Democratic in presidential elections.
-The only Republican Party candidates who managed to win the county from 1912 to 1992 were Herbert Hoover thanks to anti-Catholic sentiment towards Al Smith as well as Richard Nixon & Ronald Reagan in their 49-state landslides of 1972 & 1984, respectively.
-Since 1996, the county has swung hard to the supporting Republican Party similar to almost all white-majority rural counties in the Solid South.
+The only Republican Party candidates who managed to win the county from 1912 to 1992 were Herbert Hoover thanks to anti-Catholic sentiment towards Al Smith as well as Richard Nixon and Ronald Reagan in their 49-state landslides of 1972 & 1984, respectively.
+Since 1996, the county has swung hard to supporting the Republican Party similar to almost all white-majority rural counties in the Solid South.

 Education

 School districts serving sections of the county include: